Designations Congruent with Things: Chapter 22

 “You’re you,” Hermann says.
 “I’m me.
 Everything is fine.”

-“Wouldn’t it be great if that were actually true, though?”
-Newton asks him, cracking an eyelid and an asymmetrical smile.
+“Wouldn’t it be great if that were true?”
+Newton gives him an asymmetrical smile.
 “Imagine how totally normal we’d be.
 We could have an argument that doesn’t end in confused anti-climax or someone bleeding.
 You were always the best to argue with.
 I was so relieved when they wouldn’t let you be a Jaeger pilot.”

-Even now, even after everything they’ve seen and done, that predictable exclusion still hasn’t lost all of its sting.
+Even now, even after everything they’ve seen and done, that predictable exclusion hasn’t lost its sting.

-Hermann gives Newton a nonplussed look, which is wholly wasted, since his colleague’s eyes are closed.
+Hermann gives Newton a nonplussed look, which is wasted, since his colleague’s eyes are closed.

 “I mean, think about it.
 I’d have been so pissed.
-I still can’t believe that no one ever devised a remote stereotactic interface with sufficiently fast response times, it makes me embarrassed for our species, but, like, seriously, Hermann, I would have been mind-ruiningly pissed if they had let you into one of those things, what the hell were you thinking, for reals, dude, I mean come on.
+I still can’t believe no one ever devised a remote stereotactic interface with sufficiently fast response times.
+It makes me embarrassed for our species.
+But, like, seriously, Hermann, I would’ve been mind-ruiningly pissed if they’d let you into one of those things.
+What the hell were you thinking?
+For reals, dude, I mean c’mon.
 Caitlin Lightcap was bad enough.
-Also who’s going to be your drift partner, I mean really.”
+Also, who’s going to be your drift partner?
+I mean, really.”

-Newton opens his eyes to shoot Hermann a brief glare that Hermann is not sure why he deserves.
+Newton opens his eyes to shoot Hermann a glare that Hermann isn’t sure he deserves.

-“I always thought maybe, maybe Mako,” Newton continues in a wandering, confessional style.
+“I always thought maybe, maybe Mako,” Newton continues in a wandering confessional style.
 “Like, you guys, man.
-Something seemed right about it to me, with the distant respect vibe that you had going, because while Mako liked me for treating her like a kid, she liked you for not treating her like a kid, so yeah, I always thought maybe it would be you and her one day, in the end, the rage-filled rejects, when the shit just totally hit the fan, and I’d just be stuck on some coastline somewhere, watching you guys kick ass and then die but that was before all the Jaeger funding was cut.
-Then I was less worried.
+Something seemed right about it to me, with the distant respect vibe you had going, because while Mako liked me for treating her like a kid, she liked you for not treating her like a kid, so yeah, I always thought maybe it would be you and her one day, in the end, the rage-filled rejects, when the shit totally hit the fan.
+Meanwhile, I’d be stuck on some coastline somewhere, watching you guys kick ass and die.
+But that was before all the Jaeger funding was cut; after that I was less worried.
 Because there were pretty much no more Jaegers.
-But also more worried, because, hi, inevitable death.
-But additionally more worried, again, actually, really extremely worried close to the end there, when they pulled GD out of the graveyard; I was just very concerned that that would be exactly what would happen when they needed a new pilot team.
+But, also more worried, because, hi, inevitable death.
+Then I got additionally worried, again, actually, really extremely worried close to the end there, when they pulled GD out of the graveyard; I was concerned that that would be exactly what would happen when they needed a new pilot team.
 You and Mako.
-Because who else was it going to be.
-Who could it have possibly have been.
-The Marshal, maybe, but they’ve always pulled Jaeger pilots from the science staff, because, hello, Caitlin Lightcap turned out to be such an incredible killing machine in one of those things and you’d already expressed an interest and also done part of the training, so I mean really.
-Really, you absolute dick, who else was it going to be.
-But then they found Captain Sir Saves Everyone McQuarterback of the Pacific using a jackhammer on the Wall and he and Mako had that weird like rarr chemistry, which was not expected because he looks like he should be captain of a hockey team or maybe just a demolition squad.
-Do you think they’re dating and would he be offended if I mailed him a thesaurus?”
+Because who else was it going to be?
+Who could it possibly have been?
+The Marshal, maybe, but they have a history of pulling Jaeger pilots from the science staff, because, hello, Caitlin Lightcap turned out to be such an incredible killing machine in one of those things, and you’d already expressed an interest and done part of the training, so I mean really.
+Really, you absolute dick, who else was it going to be?
+But then they found Captain Sir Saves Everyone McQuarterback of the Pacific using a jackhammer on the Wall and he and Mako had that weird, like, rarr chemistry, which I did not expect because he looks like he should be captain of a hockey team or maybe just a demolition squad.
+Do you think they’re dating, and would he be offended if I mailed him a thesaurus?”

-“Yeah, no, I’m going to, dude,” Newton says his eyes still closed.
-“Call Mako I mean.
+“Yeah, no, I’m going to, dude,” Newton’s eyes are still closed.
+“Call Mako, I mean.
 Or email her.
-I just need to make sure I won’t, you know, have a nervous breakdown when I talk to her first.”
+I just need to make sure I won’t, y’know, have a nervous breakdown when I talk to her first.”

 “Do you really think that’s likely?”
 Hermann asks mildly.

-“Well, maybe; it depends if she cries, because if Mako cries that is not going to be a good scene for me.
-Remember that summer intern situation?”
+“Well, maybe; it depends if she cries, because if Mako cries that won’t be a good scene for me.
+Remember the summer intern situation?”

 “Hmm,” Hermann says.
 “True.”

-“Don’t say true, dude,” Newton says, cracking an eyelid.
+“Don’t say ‘true,’ dude.”
+Newton cracks an eyelid.
 “Traitor.
 God.
 I’m extremely manly.
-I don’t cry about sad fourteen-year olds, even if they are Mako.
+I don’t cry about sad fourteen-year-olds, even if they are Mako.
 I’m an amazing Portal player.
-I called you ‘not sensitive’ like fifteen minutes ago out of respect, not because it was true.
-You’re actually the most sensitive person I know.”
+I called you ‘not sensitive’ like fifteen minutes ago out of respect, not because it was ‘true.’
+You’re the most sensitive person I know.”

-Hermann rolls his eyes and looks back toward the dark ribbon of the road.
-He thinks about taking manual control back from his car but doesn’t do it.
-Not quite yet.
-Over the sound system the strains of a generic pop song fades and is replaced by the opening chords of Evangeline.
+Hermann looks back toward the dark ribbon of the road.
+He thinks about taking manual control from his car but doesn’t do it.
+Not yet.
+Over the sound system, the strains of a generic pop song fade, and Hermann hears the opening chords of Evangeline.

-He remembers reading, days ago in the sunlit quiet of his UC Berkeley office that this particular song was Ms. Mori’s favorite.
+He recalls reading days ago in the sunlit quiet of his UC Berkeley office, that this particular song is Ms. Mori’s favorite.

-He wonders if Marshal Pentecost spent even a single moment considering the possibility of pairing him with Ms. Mori.
+Had Marshal Pentecost spent even a single moment considering the possibility of pairing him with Ms. Mori?

-He doesn’t believe that the Marshal wanted her to be paired with anyone.
+He doesn’t believe the Marshal wanted her paired with anyone.

 With a quiet click, Hermann snaps the car back into manual mode.

-He accelerates so smoothly, that Newton, who has been partially asleep for minutes now, fails to notice.
+He accelerates so smoothly that Newton, who’s been partially asleep for minutes now, fails to notice.

 Comments